somayarayan/udacity-fsdn-capstone-somaya/README.md

 ### How to work with each endpoint

-Click on a link to directly get to the ressource.
+Click on a link to directly get to the resource.

 1. Actors
    1. [GET /actors](#get-actors)